 In some cases, the hCG quantitative blood test may also be used to evaluate and manage certain types of cancer.

 HCG can first be detected in a blood sample about 11 days after conception.
-Levels of hCG continue to double every 72 hours.
+Levels of hCG continue to double every 48 to 72 hours.
 They reach their peak around eight to 11 weeks after conception.
 HCG levels then decline and level off, remaining steady for the rest of your pregnancy.

 The hCG quantitative test is performed to:

 - confirm pregnancy

 - determine the approximate age of the fetus